Decoherence challenges in Nanoscience: A Quantum Phase Space perspective: Quantum Phase Space perspective on decoherence

-According to decoherence theory, when the motion of a particle is subjected to the effect of the environment, there will be through this interaction a selection of pointer states ${|\alpha\rangle}$, which form the pointer basis $\left\lbrace |\alpha\rangle\right\rbrace$ so that the state of motion can be described with a density operator $\bm{\rho}$ given by the following relation (decomposition in the pointer basis):
+According to decoherence theory, when a particle's motion is subjected to environmental effects, the interaction results in a selection of pointer states $\left| \left. \alpha \right\rangle \right.\ $ that form the pointer basis.
+The system's instantaneous density operator $\mathbf{\rho}(t)$ can be decomposed in this basis.